speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 }
 ```

-Now suppose you want to **vectorize** this loop—process multiple elements at once using SIMD instructions.
+Now suppose you want to **vectorize** this loop, process multiple elements at once using SIMD instructions.
 Can you tell from the LLVM-style IR that this accesses a diagonal?
 That there's no aliasing?
 That iterations are independent?

 Maybe.
 But you'd need to **reconstruct** that information through complex dataflow analysis.
 You'd need alias analysis to prove the iterations don't interfere.
 You'd need pattern matching to recognize the diagonal access pattern.
 It's a huge pain, and it's error-prone.